qkzk/fm/development.md

 - Temporary marks.
 Use Char(") and Alt+" to jump and save.
 Only 10 are saved so we can index with the digits.
   Those marks aren't saved on disk and are dropped when the application stops.
 - Use the current window when possible.
-  When you start a shell with `s` or open a file opened in a terminal, we use the current window instead of starting a new terminal emulator.
+  - When you start a shell with `s` or open a file opened in a terminal, we use the current window instead of starting a new terminal emulator.
-  It can't work if you open multiple files which doesn't share a common opener (a text file and something else).
+    It doesn't work if you open multiple files which doesn't share a common opener (like a text file and a pdf).
+  - Tui application (lazygit, ncdu, btop, htop...) reuse the same window.
+  - Shell commands expansion & custom commands expansion:
+    `%t` allows the command to be executed in a new shell in the same window. `%t` should always be the first argument.

 - Nerdfont icons for filetypes.
 When metadata isn't shown, use nerdfont devicons to display the filekind.
   Association is copied from [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons).
+  Fuzzy finder of files display the same icon.
+- Bugfixes:
+  - Fuzzy navigation (home, end, ensure window surrounds index)

 #### Changelog